-GPS observations have been made in Southern California since 1986 and proliferated in the last two decades due to the increased continuous GPS (cGPS) observations made by the Southern California Integrated GPS Network (SCIGN, http://www.scec.org/scign/) and the Plate Boundary Observatory (PBO) GPS network (http://www.earthscope.org/science/observatories/pbo).
+GPS observations have been made in Southern California since 1986 and proliferated in the last two decades thanks to the increased continuous GPS (cGPS) observations made by the Southern California Integrated GPS Network (SCIGN) and the Plate Boundary Observatory (PBO) GPS network.
 The geodesy group of the Southern California Earthquake Center (SCEC) processed all the available GPS data and released a series of products documenting estimates of the secular, interseismic velocity field together with coseismic and postseismic displacements from major earthquakes that occurred during the observation periods [Shen et al., 1997].
 The latest result was the solution of the SCEC Crustal Motion Map Version 4 (CMM4) incorporating all the campaign GPS data 1986–2004 [Shen et al., 2011].
 These GPS velocity data offered up to 1–2 mm/yr accuracy for description of the secular deformation field in Southern California, except in the Mojave ECSZ region.
 The estimates of secular velocities in the Mojave ECSZ are more uncertain and/or biased, because the SCEC Crustal Motion Maps are mainly derived from post-Landers GPS observations, which in the Mojave shear zone are influenced by the postseismic transients of the Landers and Hector Mine earthquakes [Shen et al., 2011].